 Right of retention: a right of exception

-In the course of its activities, the condo manager and the co-ownership manager (gérant) are often called upon to safeguard the co-ownership archives.
-If the syndicate does not pay his fees, the question arises as to whether they can refuse to return these records, until they are paid?
+In the normal course of its activity, the condo manager as well as the co-ownership manager (gérant) is called upon to safeguard the archives of the co-ownership.
+If the syndicate that hired him does not pay their fees, the question arises as to whether they can refuse to return these records, as long as are not paid.

-In a 2003 decision, the Quebec Court of Appeal recognized a right of retention for the administrator of the property of others, such as the co-ownership manager.
-This right is inscribed at article 1369 of the Civil Code of Quebec.
+In a 2003 decision, the Quebec Court of Appeal recognized a right of retention for the administrator of the property of others”, such as the co-ownership manager (gérant).
+This right is also inscribed at article 1369 of the Civil Code of Quebec.

-However, to exercise the right of retention, its beneficiary must satisfy certain conditions, such as being the holder of an exigible claim closely related to the property of which he has retention.
-This would not be the case, for example of a property manager (gérant) who claims compensation from the Board of directors for managing a loss caused by water damage, when such services are not part of his contract.
+However, in order to exercise this right, its holder has to fulfill certain conditions, such as holding an exigible claim related to the asset retained.
+Such would not be the case, for example, of a co-ownership manager claiming compensation from the board of directors for managing an insurance claim when such work was not included in his contract.

 The special case of the professional manager

 When a manager is a member of a professional order, such as the Quebec Order of Chartered Administrators, the rules of professional conduct (article 42 of the Code of ethics of chartered administrators) require him to act diligently on the request of a client who wants to retrieve his documents.
 It will be so, even if fees have not been paid.

 WHAT YOU SHOULD KNOW !
 Syndicates of co-owners are legal persons required to be represented by a lawyer before the courts.
 The preparation of a proceeding for the issuance of an injunction is a complex matter.
 Therefore, it should be entrusted to an experienced lawyer.